IBAN Validator

 • Check digits 00, 01, 99 — these values are reserved and will always fail mod-97 validation.

-• Transcription errors — the Luhn-like mod-97 check catches single-digit swaps and substitutions.
+• Transcription errors — the mod-97 check catches single-digit swaps and substitutions.

 • BBAN format — after the country + check digits, the BBAN format varies per country (sort code, account number, bank identifier).